 The universe of processing has seen momentous changes throughout the long term, with every age bringing progressive headways.
 We should take an excursion through the five ages of PCs to grasp their development and effect .Until recent times, computers carried an antiquated image of being big, cumbersome, and slow.
 The evolution of computers consists of five generations, each differentiated by the technological advancements that defined human interaction with information and the world at large.
 Let us have a look into the emergence, features, and importance of each generation of computers with an emphasis on how they have influenced our present-day digital scenario.
+Being technological advancements brought out by each generation of computers, they become faster, smaller, and even more usable.
+Hence, this blog tries to dive into the five generations of computers and explain their history, what differentiated one from the other, and largely, how the uses of technology were affected by them.

 How many generations of Computer have been invented